AdelKanso/sfm/README.md

 Features are detected using SIFT and matched via brute-force matching with Lowe's ratio test (threshold 0.7).
 The fundamental matrix \( F \) is estimated using RANSAC to reject outliers, and the essential matrix \( E \) is computed as:
 $$
 E = K^T F K
-$$
+$$ .
+The essential matrix encodes the relative rotation and translation between two cameras.

 ### Initial Reconstruction
-Two views are used to recover relative rotation and translation from \( E \) using `cv2.recoverPose`, which validates solutions via cheirality (ensuring positive depth).
-Triangulation is performed using:
+The initial reconstruction selects an image pair with sufficient parallax.
+The essential matrix is decomposed into rotation \( R \) and translation \( t \) using `cv2.decomposeEssentialMat`, and the correct pose is chosen via cheirality checks (positive depth).
+3D points are triangulated using `cv2.triangulatePoints`:
 $$
 x_i = P_i X, \quad x_j = P_j X
 $$
+where \( P_i = K [R_i | t_i] \) are projection matrices.

 ### Incremental Camera Registration (PnP)
 Each new image is registered via Perspective-n-Point (PnP) solving using `cv2.solvePnPRansac` with the iterative method: